dan-lovelace/web-extension-boilerplate/README.md

 - [NodeJS](https://nodejs.org/) version 20 or higher
-  - Recommended: [nvm](https://github.com/nvm-sh/nvm) - Run `nvm use` to use the required version or `nvm install 20` to install it
+  - Recommended: [nvm](https://github.com/nvm-sh/nvm) - Run `nvm use` to use the required version or `nvm install 20` to install it.

 ### Steps